gary-archer/oauth.blog/posts/home.md

 number: 1
 ---

-This blog is a deep dive into getting integrated with OAuth security in APIs, browser based apps and mobile apps.
-This results in a distributed architecture, where care is needed to ensure productive developer setups and solid end-to-end reliability.
+This blog is a deep dive into getting started with OAuth security in APIs, browser based apps and mobile apps.
+The focus is primarily about taming the distributed architecture.
+This includes getting integrated and ensuring productive developer setups and solid end-to-end reliability.
 First though, let’s set the scene in terms of related business goals and requirements.

 ### Company Software Platforms